RobertBowie/neuralquest/README.md

 1. [Contributing](#contributing)

 ## Usage

-1. __[Companion package must be installed](https://github.com/networkFlambe/neuralquestServer)__ - [neuralquestServer](https://github.com/networkFlambe/neuralquestServer) Calls to the neural network will be answered by this server.

-1. To use your own Firebase files for unique lesson content, change the URL in /app/config/constant.js.
+Check out [NeuralQuest](https://neuralquest.firebaseapp.com/) to see the app in action and experience it as a user.
+See Development below for instructions that will let you run your own version of the app.

 ## Requirements